WordPress/wpcs-docs/wordpress-coding-standards/php.md

 Text that goes into HTML or XML attributes should be escaped so that single or double quotes do not end the attribute value and invalidate the HTML, causing a security issue.
 See [Data Validation](https://developer.wordpress.org/plugins/security/data-validation/) in the Plugin Handbook for further details.

-### Writing include/require statements
+### Writing require/include statements

-Because `include[_once]` and `require[_once]` are language constructs, they do not need parentheses around the path, so those shouldn't be used.
-There should only be one space between the path and the include/require keywords.
+Because `require[_once]` and `include[_once]` are language constructs, they do not need parentheses around the path, so those shouldn't be used.
+There should only be one space between the path and the require/include keywords.

 It is _strongly recommended_ to use `require[_once]` for unconditional includes.
-When using `include[_once]`, PHP will throw a warning when the file is not found but will continue execution, which will almost certainly lead to other errors/warnings/notices being thrown if your application depends on the file loaded, potentially leading to security leaks.
+When using `include[_once]`, PHP will throw a warning when the file is not found but will continue execution, which will almost certainly lead to other errors/warnings/notices being thrown if your application depends on the file loaded, potentially leading to security leaks, or result in silent malfunctions which are hard to track down.
 For that reason, `require[_once]` is generally the better choice as it will throw a `Fatal Error` if the file cannot be found.

 ```php
 // Correct.